groverj3/groverj3.github.io/content/articles/2024-06-02_polyglot-r-and-python-notebooks-for-bioinformatics-and-data-science-projects.md

 Then, there's the nuclear option of every environment being a standalone [Docker](https://www.docker.com/) or [Podman](https://podman.io/) container.
-This is attractive when you don't need to interact much a host system, and therefore is a good fit for working in "the cloud."
+This is attractive when you don't need to interact much with a host system, and therefore is a good fit for working in "the cloud."
 Of course, there are ways around that by mounting local storage inside your containers.
 You still need to document your environments to be able to recreate them.